joelmanas/netmanagement/README.md

 # Net Management
 > Just testing running Linux commands in Java.

-Simple example application for how to run Linux commands in Java.
+Simple example application on how to run Linux commands in Java.
 ***
 Realize an inventory of your network connected devices on a database using famous utility Nmap.
 It uses MAC address as a primary key and updates the IP address as it changes with time.
 By default you have access to a ```label``` field to differentiate each device.
 You can have it running periodically at [application.properties](src/main/resources/application.properties) with parametrized intervals of time ```SCHEDULED``` & ```SCHEDULED_INTERVAL``` or run it once.
 ## Requirements